-Skepticism about trigger points (TrPs) and myofascial pain syndrome surged with the publication of an important opinion paper in late 2014.
+Skepticism about trigger points (TrPs) and myofascial pain syndrome surged with the publication of an expert opinion paper in late 2014.
 But this started more than 20 years before that …

-Because of this argument/debate, many professional now believe and assert in various ways that trigger points are not “real.”
-They often do this without making a critical distinction between the clinical phenomenon (which no one disputes) and the explanation for it.
+Because of this argument/debate, many professionals now assert that trigger points are not “real.”
+They often do this without making a critical distinction between the clinical phenomenon (which no one disputes) and the explanation for it (disputed by many).

-Everyone agrees that people often suffer from many aching spots in their soft tissues.
-There’s even broad agreement about some their clinical characteristics — they are sensitive when poked, for instance.
+Literally everyone, including Quintner et al., agrees that people do often suffer from many aching spots in their soft tissues.
+There’s even broad agreement about some of their clinical characteristics (they are sensitive when poked, for instance).

 The argument is about almost everything else — what they are, how they work, whether they can be felt, and so on.
 It’s mainly an inside baseball argument about the explanation for the problem commonly known as “trigger points.”

-The “expanded integrated hypothesis” is on the trial: the “official” explanation for those sore spots.
-In a nutshell, this hypothesis says that a trigger point is a kind of tiny cramp in muscle tissue.
+The “expanded integrated hypothesis” is on trial.
+It is the “official” explanation for those sore spots, insofar as it is the only one that is widely known and accepted.
+In a nutshell, the hypothesis says that a trigger point is a kind of tiny cramp in muscle tissue.
 It has been exhaustively described in many texts, books, papers, articles, and this website.
 It was presented by Dommerholt, Gerwin, and Shah in 2004.
 It’s detailed and technical!10 (Go ahead, read that footnote, I double dare ya.)
-When abridged and oversimplified, it still closely resembles the integrated hypothesis (“a possible explanation”) put forward by Travell and Simons in 1981.
-It basically says this:
+When abridged and oversimplified, it still closely resembles the integrated hypothesis (“a possible explanation”) put forward by Travell and Simons in 1981.11 It basically says this:

-Although medical history is peppered with competing theories and debate about the nature of MPS/TrPs, direct criticism of the modern conventional wisdom is rare.
-I cannot emphasize strongly enough that almost everyone not only uncritically accepts the conventional wisdom, but treats patients as though it were an established fact and a firm foundation for expensive therapy.
+Although medical history is peppered with competing theories and debate about the nature of sore spots, MPS, and TrPs, direct criticism of the modern conventional wisdom is rare.
+Almost everyone not only uncritically accepts the conventional wisdom, but treats patients as though it were an established fact and a firm foundation for expensive therapy.
 Treating trigger points as if the conventional wisdom is correct is a big business.
 It may be dwarfed by the scale of most health care, but it is still a large slice of the musculoskeletal medicine pie.

-In other words, TrPs do need criticizing.
-Right or wrong, agree or disagree, what Quintner et al. have done is valuable and important.
+In other words, TrPs do need critical analysis.
+Right or wrong, what Quintner et al. have done is valuable and important.
 We need to hear from anyone who believes the Emperor has no clothes.